Belize at a glance

 Is your Team large?
 Some of the largest Churches in the United States have trusted us to lead their groups.
 We've hosted the largest Mission Trip groups in Belize, with many of our groups being over 100 Team members.
 Our average Team size is 50-100.
 Whether you have 20 or 200, we'd love to partner with you!

-We specialize in custom, short-term, Christian Mission Trips to Belize in the following 4 categories: Adult Mission Trips, Family Mission Trips, College Mission Trips and Youth Group Mission Trips.
+We specialize in custom, short-term, Christian Mission Trips to Belize in the following 7 categories: Church Mission Trips, Family Mission Trips, College Mission Trips, Youth Group Mission Trips, Medical Mission Trips, Adult Mission Trips and Christian-based Educational Tour Groups.

 Contact us today to learn more about how you can make a difference in Belize on a mission trip.